The life of Nelson Mandela

 Like many others, Nelson Mandela felt that everyone deserved to be treated the same, regardless of their skin colour.
-And so in 1944 he joined the African National Congress (ANC) – a political group that strived for equal rights for whites and blacks.
+So, in 1944, he joined the African National Congress (ANC) – a political group that strived for equal rights for whites and blacks.

-In 1948 the South African government introduced a system called ‘apartheid’, which furthered racial divide in the country even more.
+In 1948 the South African government introduced a system called ‘apartheid’, which furthered the country’s racial divide even more.
 Under new racist laws, black people and white people were forced to lead separate lives.
 They weren’t allowed to live in the same areas, share a table in a restaurant, attend the same schools or even sit together on a train or bus!

 What did Nelson Mandela do?

-Nelson Mandela became an important figure in the ANC, helping set up and lead a section for young people called the ANC Youth League.
-He later travelled the country to gain support for non-violent protests against the National Party’s racists laws.
-But his activism made him very unpopular with the authorities, and in 1956 he was arrested for treason, the crime of betraying your country’s government.
-Held in Johannesburg Prison, it would be five years until the charges were dropped and Nelson was released.
+Nelson Mandela became an important figure in the ANC, and he helped set up and lead a section for young people called the ANC Youth League.
+He later travelled the country to gain support for non-violent protests against the National Party’s racist laws, too.

 Why did Nelson Mandela go to prison?

 Nelson knew he would be in big trouble if the authorities found out about the secret army and their plans, and so he kept a very low profile.
 He lived in hiding – and even dressed in disguise!
 But in August 1962, he was arrested on his return from a trip to Algeria in Northern Africa, and sentenced to five years in prison.
-And things would only get worse for Nelson.
+From there, things only got worse for Nelson…

 When was Nelson Mandela freed from prison?

 Come the 1994 general election, all races in South Africa were allowed to vote.
-And Nelson’s hard work for so many years finally paid off… The ANC won, and Nelson Mandela became South Africa’s first black president.
+Nelson’s hard work finally paid off – the ANC won, and Nelson Mandela became South Africa’s first black president.

 As President of South Africa, Nelson Mandela improved the living standards and facilities of South Africa’s black population, who had suffered for decades under apartheid.
-He also worked hard to make South Africa a country of equality, where people of all race and colour lived together in peace.
+He also worked hard to make South Africa a country of equality, where people of all race and colour could live together in peace.

 In 1999, Nelson Mandela retired as President and his successor was called Mbeki.
 But whilst he left politics behind, he continued to be an important figure around the world as a symbol of peace and equality.
 The same year that he retired, he founded the Nelson Mandela Foundation, an organisation that works to this day to promote the principals of equality, freedom and peace.